 STEM/MARK is a full-service research agency that has been providing all areas of marketing research for clients in a variety of industries since 1994.

-STEM/MARK carries out 400 research projects a year.
-It uses its own interviewing network, cati studio and interviewing software.
-It is one of the mothers of the National Sample: https://nationalsample.com/
+STEM/MARK carries out 400 research projects annually.
+It uses its own network of interviewers, cati studio, and survey software.
+It is one of the founders of the National Sample.

 STEM/MARK is thus a reliable source of intelligent data, which is generated on the basis of thorough analyses and carefully implemented projects.
 Our goal is to provide clients with the support they need to make key decisions that are important to their growth and success.
 At the same time, we strive to ensure that our insights contribute to improving the quality of life in our society.